Interactive Whiteboard Activities

 Soar With Bats: A Science Explorations Activity

-Learn all about these fascinating night fliers with these fun activities from Scholastic and the American Museum of Natural History.
+Learn all about these fascinating night fliers with fun activities from Scholastic and the American Museum of Natural History.

 - Grades: 3–5, 6–8, 9–12